moshen/jekyll-asset_bundler/README.md

 Takes the exact same arguments as `js:`, with the exception of the Google Closure Compiler ( it's JavaScript only ).

+#### js_externs:

+When using closure compiler with [ADVANCED_OPTIMIZATIONS](https://developers.google.com/closure/compiler/docs/compilation_levels#advanced_optimizations) enabled (see above), externs files can be passed to the compiler:

+    js_externs:
+        - path/to/externs.js
+        - other/path/to/externs.js

 ### base_path: